 There is also a bold challenge of the machines performing self –programming which if gets succeeded would lead to a massive change.
 MUSE (Mining and Understanding Software Enclaves) is that project which is going to implement this and we are soon going to have it LIVE.

 Thus, good news for all the non-programmers!
 Programming will no more swallow the youngsters.
 Though the progress is slow as per Charles Simonyi, we would soon get to hear about the automatic programming by the machines.

-Having said all this, what are the other Career options if you do not like coding where you can get your interest on / or get employed?
+Having said all this, what are the other Career options if you do not like coding where you can get your interest in / or get employed?

-Other domains which have amazing scope apart from coding are:
+Other domains which have amazing scope apart from development are: